-So why does it matter so much when it comes to a brown women?
+So why does it matter so much when it comes to brown women?
 Why is our sex so obsessed over even as children?
-Being told to cover up as a kid, in front of the male family members which just further fuels sexualization of our bodies that aren’t even fully grown, which then makes men excited over whatever little skin we show and we’re blamed for it, no matter our age.
-For men acting on their disgusting desires they actually feel entitled too.
+We’re told to cover up as kids in front of the male family members.
+This just further fuels the sexualization of our bodies that aren’t even fully grown.
+And when men get excited over whatever little skin we show and we’re blamed for it, no matter our age.
+For men acting on their disgusting desires, they feel entitled too.
 Even if we get raped, we are blamed for it.

 “What was she wearing?
 Jeans?!
 She was just asking for it.
 What time was she out?
 Eleven p.m?!
 She was just asking for it.”

-Yes, because brown women need to put their lives on hold for men who do not understand the word no and who think a women showing the curve of her ass is an invitation.
-But it is okay for our men to roam around half naked, to go out till three a.m and it is all okay for them.. so why not our women?
+Yes, because brown women need to put their lives on hold for men who do not understand the word no and who think a woman showing the curve of her ass is an invitation.
+But it is okay for our men to roam around half-naked, to go out till three a.m and it is all okay for them, so why not our women?

 I hate it.
 I hate it.
 There have been so many times that I’ve wanted to scream.
 To tell them that my clothes do not define me, that my body, in all it’s glory, is not just here for men to ogle at.
-To tell them that I have my own mind; it is my body, I am it’s ruler.
+To tell them that I have my mind, it is my body, and I am it’s the ruler.
 Not religion, not them, not men.

 Three years ago is when I woke up from believing that I was being ‘protected’ by suppressing my sexuality.
-Three years ago, my male cousin left for London and his mother was really worried about the kind of mischief he would get into, with her not around anymore.
-The drugs, alcohol and sex.
-She had confided in my mother for advice, and I remember sitting there waiting for my mum to say something, put him down for being so wild but instead… she laughed.
-She just laughed, and all she said to my aunt was, “Well of course he will, he’s a man!
+Three years ago, my male cousin left for London, and his mother was anxious about the kind of mischief he would get into, with her not around anymore.
+The drugs, alcohol, and sex.
+She had confided in my mother for advice, and I remember sitting there waiting for my mum to say something, put him down for being so wild but instead, she laughed.
+She just laughed, and all she said to my aunt was, “Well, of course, he will, he’s a man!
 He needs to sow his seeds!”

 “You can’t because you’re a woman.”

-In that moment, I truly wished I was a brown boy and ever since then, I have been wanting to fight this stigma that brown woman can’t have sex, that our sex rules our lives, that our sex is ruled by our society, our men.
-I am a brown woman and I love my sex, I love the carnal desire that flows in my veins, I love the feeling of my sexuality oozing out, I love the feeling of owning my sex.
-Because it is mine.
-I am not dirty, impure or in anyway any less of a woman.
+At that moment, I truly wished I was a brown boy, and ever since then, I have wanted to fight this stigma that brown women can’t have sex, that our sex rules our lives, that our sex is ruled by our society, our men.
+I am a brown woman, and I love my sex, I love the carnal desire that flows in my veins, I love the feeling of my sexuality oozing out, I love the feeling of owning my sex because it is mine.
+I am not dirty, impure, or in any way any less of a woman.